clux/tournament.hs/Readme.md

 ````

 ## License
-GPL3-Licensed for now.
+MIT-Licensed.
 See LICENSE file for details.